WTA Finals 2021: Garbine Muguruza vs Anett Kontaveit preview, head-to-head & prediction

 Garbine Muguruza vs Anett Kontaveit preview

-Two-time Grand Slam champion Garbine Muguruza will face off against the in-form Anett Kontaveit in the final round-robin clash of Group Teotihuacán at the 2021 WTA Finals.
+Garbine Muguruza and Anett Kontaveit have set up an exciting championship match at the 2021 WTA Finals.

-Muguruza kept her semifinal hopes alive with a 2-6, 6-3, 6-4 comeback win over Roland Garros champion Barbora Krejcikova.
-A challenging third game in the deciding set, where the Spaniard needed six break points to break Krejcikova's serve, turned the tide in her favor.
+Mugruza got off to a slow start at the tournament, losing her first round-robin match against Karolina Pliskova in three tough sets, then coming from a set down against 2021 Roland Garros champion Barbora Krejcikova to win in three sets.
+She defeated Kontaveit in straight sets in her final group tie.

-Anett Kontaveit, meanwhile, continued her red-hot form with a 6-4, 6-0 beatdown of former World No. 1 Karolina Pliskova in just 57 minutes.
-The Estonian was the last player to qualify for the WTA Finals, but is the first to make it into the semifinals.
+In the semifinals against compatriot Paula Badosa, the two-time Grand Slam winner was in sublime form, defeating her younger opponent 6-4 6-4.
+Muguruza's perseverance after a rough beginning has been rewarded.
+She is now in her biggest final since winning at Wimbledon in 2017.
+It's also her fifth final of the year and she is guaranteed to end the year ranked no. 3.

 Garbine Muguruza vs Anett Kontaveit head-to-head